 Anyone who is found to be disruptive during the games, or causing any offence, will be subject to further punishment, and in some circumstances expulsion from their team.

 Game Time.
-Students in social teams will get to play each week.
-There are a maximum of 5 rolling substitutions permitted.
 For students in A grade teams, a maximum of 4 substitutions are permitted from a maximum of 5 players on the bench.
 It is possible that a student in an A grade team may not get a game at all in the week.

 All students are requested to abstain from any verbal abuse towards the referee or opposition during the game, and should simply applaud any such behaviour directed at the Grammar team.

 - Registrations for Form 3 students wishing to play Football in 2021 have now closed.